PrincetonUniversity/intro_ml_libs/setup.md

 ### Adroit

-Edit your file as follows:
+Create your file as follows:

 ```
 $ cat ~/.condarc